dpinela/HollowKnight.RandoMapMod/README.md

 # Acknowledgements
 A BIG thank you to the Hollow Knight/Hollow Knight Speedrun Discord Channels for always giving very sound advice and suggestions!
+Also to CaptainDapper for making the original mod!

 # Changelog
 Version 1.0.6: